Lancaster University: Reputation and rankings

 In The Sunday Times 10-year (1998–2007) average ranking of British universities based on consistent league table performance, Lancaster was ranked joint 19th overall in the UK.
-As of recent years, the university has been placed within the top 10 by UK newspaper league tables and in the top 150 worldwide by the main global rankings (see information box for current rankings).
+As of recent years, the university has been placed within the top 30 by UK newspaper league tables and in the top 200 worldwide by the main global rankings (see information box for current rankings).
 It was also ranked the top university in the north-west of England for all ten years of recordings by The Complete University Guide.

 In 2014, its 50th year, Lancaster University was ranked 10th in the THE 100 Under 50, a list of the world's best universities under 50 years old.
 It also appeared in the lists of QS 50 under 50 in all the years before 2014 when it was under 50 years old.

 Joint programmes

 Lancaster University partnered with Sunway University, Malaysia to offer dual awards undergraduate program since 2006.

 Lancaster University entered into a dual degree program with the COMSATS Institute of Information Technology (CIIT), Lahore.
 It simultaneously offered two degrees, from CIIT and Lancaster University; graduates would be alumni of both universities.
 This was the first programme between a UK and a Pakistani university.
 However, the dual nature of the programme proved problematic and the relationship ended.

-A partnership in a new university venture, University Academy 92 was announced in 2017 and began operation in 2019.
-Lancaster now provides teaching in media, sport, business and psychology at a new campus in Trafford, Greater Manchester.
-The project was set up by the 'class of 92' Manchester United soccer players Phil Neville, Nicky Butt, Ryan Giggs, Gary Neville and Paul Scholes.
-Lancaster wanted a base in Manchester.
-Subtext, Lancaster's in house critical newsletter, asked: "Why are we taking a 40% financial stake and a 100% reputational share of what is essentially a new university set up with a group of retired footballers?"
-Local opinion on the project was also divided as reached the planning application stage.
+In 2017, Lancaster University announced its involvement in the launch of higher education institution, University Academy 92, alongside members of Manchester United's Class of '92: Gary Neville, Ryan Giggs, Paul Scholes, Phil Neville and Nicky Butt.
+University Academy 92 (UA92) officially opened its doors in 2019, with all degrees accredited by Lancaster University.
+UA92 offers undergraduate degrees organised around four main specialist subject areas: Business, Media, Sport and Digital, with a vision to make higher education more accessible for all.